6 Caves to Explore in Arkansas

 War Eagle Cavern on Beaver Lake

 At this cave in Rogers, have the option of a walking tour or a muddy and adventurous spelunker tour.
-The walking tour opens on March 4 while the spelunker tour runs from July-October.
+The walking tour opens in March each year while the spelunker tour runs from July-October.

 While you're there, check out the above ground attractions: a "lost in the woods maze," trading post/gift shop and gem panning.
 Visit the website for more information.